-3.5 Symbiotic Behaviors
+2.5 Symbiotic Behaviors

 SymbioticSphere currently provides six symbiotic behaviors.
-Each symbiotic behavior is defined as a sequence of regular behaviors that agents and platforms perform in order.
-There are two types of symbiotic behaviors: agent-initiated symbiotic behaviors (A1, A2 and A3 behaviors) and platform-initiated symbiotic behaviors (P1, P2 and P3 behaviors).
+Each symbiotic behavior is defined as a sequence of regular behaviors that an agent and platform perform in a cooperative manner to pursue their mutual benefits (e.g., gaining more energy to survive longer) and improve their adaptability.
+There are two types of symbiotic behaviors: agent-initiated symbiotic behaviors (A1, A2 and A3) and platform-initiated symbiotic behaviors (P1, P2 and P3).

-A1: When an agent wants to move toward a user but there is no platform running on a neighboring host closer to the user, the agent can propose the local platform to replicate itself on the neighboring host (Figure 2).
+A1: When an agent wants to move toward a user but there is no platform running on a neighboring host closer to the user, the agent can propose the local platform to replicate itself on the neighboring host.
 If the local platform's health level is low, the platform accepts the agent's proposal.
 The agent gives the platform the energy units of platform replication cost, and the platform replicates itself on the host that the agent wants to migrate to.
 As a result, the agent can migrate to the replicated (child) platform and improve response time.
 The platform improves its health level because resource availability becomes higher.